Biblioranking fundamental physics: Conclusions

 Our metrics respect sum rules (their total is not inflated adding more authors or more references) and are intensive: this means that groups can be ranked summing over their members.
-In section~\ref{inst} we discussed the institutions that most contribute to fundamental physics, or that contain the authors that most contributed.
-In section~\ref{towns} we grouped nearby institutes, providing maps of towns most active in fundamental physics.
-The same is done in section~\ref{country} for countries and continents: in view of the large statistics we also show the time evolution of their percentage impact.
-In section~\ref{journals} we compute which journals publish the most interesting results in fundamental physics, again showing the time evolution.
-Finally, in section~\ref{FM} we compute the percentage contribution of (fe)male authors, and its time-evolution within the main arXiv categories.
+In \secc{inst} we discussed the institutions that contain the authors that most contributed.
+In \secc{towns} we grouped nearby institutes, providing maps of towns most active in fundamental physics in different subfields.
+The same is done in \secc{country} for countries \via{and continents}: in view of the large statistics we also show the time evolution of their percentage impact.
+Finally, in \secc{journals} we compute which journals publish the most impactful results in fundamental physics, again showing the time evolution.

-The different metrics that we propose give different informations on each author, providing together a more complete view. {\sc Paperscape}~\cite{paperscape} extracts information from arXiv and provides a very useful visualisation of the citation graph among papers, and of the contribution of some authors (those with unique names).
-It would be interesting to run the open-source {\sc Paperscape} code on the graph of individual citations among paper and authors extracted from the \inspire database.
+The different metrics that we propose give different informations on each author, providing together a more complete view. {\sc Paperscape}~\cite{paperscape}{{\sc Paperscape}\footnote{\href{http://paperscape.org}{http://paperscape.org}.}} extracts information from arXiv and provides a very useful visualisation of the citation graph among papers, and of the contribution of some authors (those with unique names).
+It would be interesting to run the open-source {\sc Paperscape} code on the graph of individual citations among papers and authors extracted from the \inspire database.
 Our indices could also be implemented in databases that index citations, such as {\sc InSpire}, in order to offer authors (institutes/journals/group) profiles with a larger variety of information, able to give at one glance a much deeper and wider panoramic of each author (institute/journal/group).

-Several of our results with complete tables are available at the webpage \cite{webpage}.
+Several of our results with complete tables are available at the PhysRank webpage~\cite{webpage}{webpage\footnote{\href{http://rtorre.web.cern.ch/rtorre/PhysRank}{http://rtorre.web.cern.ch/rtorre/PhysRank}.}}.